jonathanmann/jonathanmann.github.io/now/index.md

 title: Now
 ---

-Updated September 17th, 2024 from my home in Brooklyn, New York.
+Updated December 30th, 2024 from my home in Brooklyn, New York.

 ### Personal
 Ruolin (my partner) and I purchased some property in Hunter, NY late last year, and we're working on developing it.
 We spent some time in Alaska earlier this year and had an amazing time.
+More recently, we celebrated our 15th anniversary by learning to scuba dive in Cozumel.

 ### Forecasting
 I'm a forcaster for [Samotsvety](https://samotsvety.org/), a [Good Judgement Superforecaster](https://www.credential.net/a5fc2da6-e001-4478-8812-f03a6e370b10#gs.y1449y) and a [professional for the RAND Forecasting Initiative](https://www.randforecastinginitiative.org/forecaster/JonathanMann).